terminusdb/terminusdb-client-js/docs/api/woqlClient.js.md

 ## getPrefixes
 ##### woqlClient.getPrefixes([dbId]) ⇒ <code>Promise</code>
-get the database collections list
+get the database prefixes object

 **Returns**: <code>Promise</code> - A promise that returns the call response object, or an Error if rejected.